 The subjective nature of the reasons people conceal or alter information given to a health care provider are as complicated at the whole of the human population.
 People feel social pressures to conform and please a questioner.
 They don’t want to admit to money problems that impact health care.
-They do not accurately see their own behavior.
+They do not accurately see their own behaviour.
 Cultural norms regarding personal information vary widely, as does disclosure by age and gender and social class.
-But new methods of gathering and quantifying data across populations has the potential to give greater insights into human behavior that can change the results of medical research.
+But new methods of gathering and quantifying data across populations has the potential to give greater insights into human behaviour that can change the results of medical research.

-Relying solely on patient reports of behavior is a method of gathering data that is extremely limited and may significantly impact the results of healthcare research.
-But gathering self reports, along with subjective research reports, pharmacy records, laboratory test results, social media, buying behavior, financial records, employment records, and other sources of data, and then analyzing across populations, can give a more accurate picture of what people are actually doing and how human behaviour and change interacts.
-By having a more accurate picture of human behavioral variables, healthcare research can more accurately assess the impact of human behavior on health care outcomes and propose treatment modalities that are fine-tuned to the people we actually are.
+Relying solely on patient reports of behaviour is a method of gathering data that is extremely limited and may significantly impact the results of healthcare research.
+But gathering self reports, along with subjective research reports, pharmacy records, laboratory test results, social media, buying behaviour, financial records, employment records, and other sources of data, and then analyzing across populations, can give a more accurate picture of what people are actually doing and how human behaviour and change interacts.
+By having a more accurate picture of human behavioural variables, healthcare research can more accurately assess the impact of human behaviour on health care outcomes and propose treatment modalities that are fine-tuned to the people we actually are.

 Contact us to initiate projets concerning human behaviour and change.